RedisLabs/redislabs-docs/content/rdi/benchmark.md

 - A Redis Data Integration DB which is connected to the target Redis DB.
 - [Debezium Server](https://debezium.io/documentation/reference/stable/operations/debezium-server.html) up and running and connected to the source DB and to the Redis Data Integration DB.
 - [Oracle Instant Client](https://www.oracle.com/il-en/database/technologies/instant-client.html) installed and configured for `Oracle` source DB.
-  In case it’s missing, follow this [guide](#installation-of-oracle-instant-client) to install.
+  In case it's missing, follow this [guide](#installation-of-oracle-instant-client) to install.

 Redis Data Integration Benchmark requires connectivity to the following endpoints: